jcabi/jcabi-mysql-maven-plugin/deploy/README.md

 In order to deploy a new version of mysql-dist artifact to Maven Central you should do the following steps:

  1. Update `deploy/pom.xml` file with a new version of MySQL

- 2. Download five files from http://dev.mysql.com/downloads/mysql/
+ 2. Download six files from http://dev.mysql.com/downloads/mysql/

    1. Windows 64
    2. Windows
+   3. MacOS x86
-   3. MacOS
+   3. MacOS arm64
    4. Linux amd64
    5. Linux x86